fraawlen/cassette/docs/cgui-theming.md

 ### Notes

 - Each box used by the gauge has its own namespace for styling.
+- `clip_contents` is usefull when dealing with non-square corners

 <div align="right">[ <a href="#toc">back to top</a> ]</div>